 Cannabis law is a quickly emerging field of law that requires navigation by professionals acquainted with state regulations.
-States across the country have started embracing the use of medical marijuana, including Mississippi.
+37 states across the country have embraced the use of medical marijuana, including Mississippi.
 In this time of change for Mississippi, look to Hagwood & Tipton’s health care attorneys for questions about cannabis.

 Hagwood & Tipton’s health care attorneys are in the unique position to assist clients in navigating this complex area.
 Our health care attorneys work closely with the Mississippi Board of Medical Licensure, Mississippi Board of Nursing, Mississippi Board of Pharmacy and Mississippi State Department of Health.